Autognorics/autognorics.github.io/index.md

 Neuralness = is the self-ability to acknowledge information (knack).
 Living = is the ability to experience life.

-But before we dive deeper on their differences, let us examine first the basic standard criteria of Life:
+But before we dive deeper on the orders of life, let us examine first the old basic criteria of Life:

 * Living things consume food in the form of energy (eat).
 * Living things take and expel gas (breathe).